 Our “Right to Try”

-On May 30, 2018, an enlightened and extraordinary humanitarian bill, the Federal Trickett Wendler, Frank Mongiello, Jordan McLinn, and Matthew Bellina Right to Try Act of 2017 (Right to Try Act), was signed into law by President Trump.[1]
+On May 30, 2018, President Trump signed an enlightened humanitarian bill, the Trickett Wendler, Frank Mongiello, Jordan McLinn, and Matthew Bellina Right to Try Act of 2017 (Right to Try Act, the ACT or RTT), into law.[1]
 More on that in a moment; first, some history that led to the passage of the bill:

 Our rights to health and life have been recognized internationally for many years: